TairanD/Data-Struc-Algorithm-TA/README.md

 - [Tree Traversals](./notes/04-tree-traversals.md)
 - [Binary Search Trees](./notes/05-binary-search-tree.md)

-If you have any problem, you can email me (tairan.ding@ucdconnect.ie), or you can directly ask me in the lab.
+If you have any problem, you can post your question on the Discussion part of this repo, or you can directly ask me in the lab.
 I hope this repo can help you understand the course better.

 Star this repo if it helps！